-BMP 1-6: Site Plan Review Erosion Control Fact Sheet/ Checklist
+BMP 1-6: Site Plan Review Erosion Control Fact Sheet/ Checklist (completed in 2020)

-- Description: A brief factsheet and checklist detailing standard erosion control inspection process for new and redevelopment projects.
+- ➤ Description: A brief factsheet and checklist detailing standard erosion control inspection process for new and redevelopment projects.
 The checklist with outline standard erosion control measures that should be considered and included on site plans for new construction. - > Target Audience(s): Developers (Construction) - Responsible Department/Parties: DPW Operations/Planning Department - Measurable Goal(s): Increase the use and proper maintenance of erosion control measures at construction projects and reduce the number of incidences of observed tracking or sediment erosion at construction sites. - ➤ Timeline: 2020

-BMP 1-7: Low Impact Design and BMP Fact Sheet
+BMP 1-7: Low Impact Design and BMP Fact Sheet (completed in 2022)